WBWebDesigns/LoP-2022/roadmap - overview.md

 			- Twilio

 	2. Check Gift Suite Status:
-		1.Query if attendee has already received glasses:
+		1. Query if attendee has already received glasses:
 			- If No:
 				- Return No
 				- Flag database that they have received glasses